Board & Staff

 Board members serve for two-year terms (renewable).
 Besides directing the activity of the organization in regular board meetings, members participate in committees, help with events, and promote LITE in the community.

-2013-2015 Board members
+2016-2018 Board members

-Tana Hendren – Co-Chair (replacement term until 2014)
+Janelle Whitley – Co-Chair (renewed term until 2017)

-Cory Bellhouse – Treasurer (renewed term until 2014)
+Doug Forbes – Co-Chair (renewed term until 2018)

-Lindsey McBain – Secretary (renewed term until 2014)
+Lindsey McBain – Secretary (renewed term until 2018)

 Lindsey McBain works for the Spark Service of the Canadian CED Network.
 Lindsey’s interest in LITE began when he volunteered for the annual pancake breakfast.
 His work with the national network gives him a broad perspective on the current CED work across the country.

-Steven Bennett (term until 2015)
+Steven Bennett (renewed term until 2017)

 Steven is an employee of Assiniboine Credit Union and currently holds the position of Member Service Coordinator.
 Over the past 9 years at ACU he has held many positions and has learnt many valuable skills including human resources and staff management skills.
 Steven has experience with various volunteer opportunities including ACU’s Community Grants Committee, working with Siloam Mission’s MOST Program delivering basic banking workshops, working with the St. John’s Residents’ Assoc., and Cancer Care Manitoba.

-Jen Buhr, Operations Manager
+Jen Buhr, Operations Manager – Parental Leave